Diphenhydramine Overdose: How Much Benadryl Is Too Much?

 Table of Contents

-- What Are The Causes Of A DPH Overdose?
+- What Are The Causes Of Benadryl Overdose?

 Benadryl is a widespread medication, and, unlike prescription-based drugs, it is easy to get.
 Overdosing on Benadryl is merely taking more than the recommended amount of the medicine prescribed by a physician.
 In a report made by National Vital Statistics, it was discovered that between the years 2011 and 2016, diphenhydramine overdose was the cause of death of over 1,200 individuals.